-Next is a list of links enabling execution of actions applicable to the group's state.
+Next is a set of buttons to execute actions depending on the group's state.

 Then, the user can see the list of all marks that have been set on the group.
 For each of them, the following is displayed: